dmiller/clojure-clr-next/README.md

 For more info on Clojure go to the [Clojure website](https://clojure.org).

+For posts about the development process go to the [ClojureCLR.Next Github Pages](https://dmiller.github.io/clojure-clr-next/).

 In various parts of this website, there will be quotations from the Clojure and ClojureCLR codebase.
 These are all under the following copyright.